EVENTFLOW

 User Flow

-This userflow served as a blueprint for wireframing and prototyping, making the app’s multi-layered system intuitive and scalable.
+This user flow served as a blueprint for wireframes and prototypes which needed to be multi-layered, intuitive and scalable.

 ONBOARDING SCREENS